moodlehq/moodle-plugin-ci/README.md

 # test against multiple versions of Moodle.
   - MOODLE_BRANCH=MOODLE_29_STABLE
 # This matrix is used for testing against multiple databases.
 So for each version of
-# PHP being tested, one will be created for each database listed here.
+# PHP being tested, one build will be created for each database listed here.
 EG: for
 # PHP 5.4, one build will be created using PHP 5.4 and pgsql.
 In addition, another
 # build will be created using PHP 5.4 and mysqli.
  matrix:
   - DB=pgsql
   - DB=mysqli

-# This tells Travis CI to use its newer architecture.
+# This tells Travis CI to use its new architecture.
 Everything is better!
 sudo: false

 # This lists steps that are run before the installation step.